Chartered Institute of Internal Auditors

 The Chartered Institute of Internal Auditors was founded in 1948 and attained its Royal Charter in 2010.
-It represents internal auditors in the United Kingdom and Ireland and is affiliated to the Global Institute of Internal Auditors, based in the USA.
-It is also a member of the European Confederation of Institutes of Internal Auditors (ECIIA).
-It is the only professional membership body in the UK dedicated to Internal Audit.
+It represents internal auditors in the United Kingdom and Ireland, and is affiliated to the United States-based Global Institute of Internal Auditors.
+It is also a member of the European Confederation of Institutes of Internal Auditors (ECIIA), and is the only professional membership body in the UK dedicated to Internal Audit.

 The Chartered IIA works closely with the Global Institute of Internal Auditors based in Orlando, Florida, and support the International Professional Practices Framework (IPPF) and are bound by a code of ethics.

 The Chartered IIA currently have approximately 10,000 members and work very closely with some of the biggest private companies, Central Government, and local councils.

 Career Pathway

-The Chartered Institute of Internal Auditors is a highly respected and influential professional body in the UK and Ireland, the only to support that support the profession of internal audit.
+The Chartered Institute of Internal Auditors is a respected and influential professional body in the UK and Ireland, the only to the profession of internal audit.
 The Chartered IIA also support compliance, risk management and associated business areas.

-Much of the Chartered IIA's success is due to the Career Pathway of certification, and in 2020 launched the Internal Audit Practitioner programme and in 2022 a brand new syllabus for the Chartered.
-Both are proving to be extremely successful.
-The bulk of the Chartered IIA's students are working towards the prestigious Certified Internal Audit, a designation in high demand across the world.
-Here the Chartered IIA offers two apprenticeships: Internal Audit Practitioner (Level 4) and Internal Audit Professional (Level 7).
+In 2020, the Chartered IIA launched the Internal Audit Practitioner programme, and in 2022, a brand new syllabus.
+The bulk of the Chartered IIA's students are working towards the Certified Internal Audit designation.

+The Chartered IIA offers two apprenticeships: Internal Audit Practitioner (Level 4) and Internal Audit Professional (Level 7).

 The Chartered IIA distinguishes between two membership classes:

 Certified Professional members hold the CIA designation, and Chartered Professional members hold CMIIA.
 Members are required to undertake Continuing Professional Education to maintain their designation.

 Non-qualified individuals can also join the Chartered IIA as affiliate members.